 And at the big-picture level, how can we bridge the gap between laboratory studies of isolated phages and omics-based studies of environmental phages?

-We are using phage T4 and phage SPO1 as our model non-canonical phage genomes.
+We used phage T4 and phage SPO1 as our model non-canonical phage genomes.
 Phage T4 infects E. coli, and has unusual chemistry at its cytosines, where each cytosine is modified with a glucosyl-methyl group [11][12].
 Phage SPO1 infects B. subtilis and has completely replaced thymine with hydroxy-methylated uracil [13][14].

 When we tried applying a similar approach to isolating phage RNA, we hit a few stumbling blocks.
 We describe these challenges and offer a possible path forward here: